Follow our free guide to form an LLC in North Carolina:

 Why do you need a registered agent?

-Whenever you start an LLC in North Carolina, the law requires you to appoint a registered agent so that the state government has a consistent contact person for your business.
-This position is definitely beneficial for LLCs that do not have a physical address.
+North Carolina law requires you to appoint a registered agent so that the state government has a consistent contact person for your LLC.

 Who can be a registered agent in North Carolina?

-- A resident with a physical address in North Carolina
+- A state resident with a physical address in North Carolina

 Step 4: File the Articles of Organization

-One of the most important steps involved in officially (and legally) forming an LLC in North Carolina is filing the Articles of Organization with the Secretary of State.
-This vital document includes the following:
+The most important step in setting up your North Carolina LLC is filing the Articles of Organization with the Secretary of State.

 - The name of the LLC